gatsbyjs/gatsby/docs/blog/2020-05-12-strapi-instant-content-preview-plugin/index.md

 <CloudCallout>
   Sites built with Gatsby are fast no matter where they run.
-But when a Gatsby site runs on Gatsby Cloud, it can make the Kessel run in under 12 parsecs.
+But when a Gatsby site runs on Gatsby Cloud, its builds get even faster!
-  Find out more:
 </CloudCallout>